 Ahnenerbe, a secret Nazi institute known formally as “The Research and Teaching Community of the Ancestral Heritage, was founded on July 1, 1935 by Heinrich Himmler, longtime friend of Adolf Hitler, leading member of the Nazi Party, and one of the people most directly responsible for the Holocaust.

+“We found a large brown chest with a leather handle and the emblem of the secret Nazi society Ahnenerbe on the top,” Melikov said.
 Originally, Ahnenerbe conducted research into the archaeological and cultural history of the Aryan race, in the hopes of proving that the world was once ruled by a mythological Nordic population.